polyaxon/polyaxon/docs/references/polyaxonfile-yaml-specification/declarations.md

 sidebar: "polyaxon-yaml-specification"
 ---

+## Overview

 This section is the appropriate place to declare constants and variables that will be used by the rest of our specification file.

-To declare a simple constant value:
+## Example using a simple constant value:

 ```yaml
 declarations:
   batch_size: 128
 ```

-List of values or nested values:
+## Example using a list of values or nested values

 ```yaml
 declarations: